maxboeck/mxb-jekyll/_posts/the-hurricane-web/2018-09-16-hurricane-web.md

     <figcaption>The site needs exactly one request (the HTML), weighs in under 5KB and loads in about one second on a low-bandwidth 2g connection.</figcaption>
 </figure>

+Most importantly, it's user friendly.
+People get what they came for (the news) and are able to accomplish their tasks.

 The only thing missing here might be a few sensible lines of CSS to set better typography rules.
-Those could still be inlined in the head though, easily coming in under the 14KB bar for the first connection roundtrip.
+Those could still be inlined in the head though, easily coming in under the 14KB limit for the first connection roundtrip.

 This is the web as it was originally designed.
 Pure information, with zero overhead.
 Beautiful in a way.

 <img src="requests-npr.png" alt="" />

-The "full" site in comparison takes __~124 requests__ and weighs close to __5MB__ on average.
+The "full" NPR site in comparison takes __~124 requests__ and weighs close to __5MB__ on average.
 Time to first paint is around 20 seconds on slow connections.
 It includes ads, analytics, tracking scripts and social media widgets.

 Meanwhile, the actual news content is roughly the same.
 The articles are identical - apart from some complementary images, they convey exactly the same information.

+If the core user experience can be realized with so little, then what is all that other stuff or?

 ## The Cost of Comfort

 Of course the main NPR site offers a lot more than just news, it has all sorts of other features.
 It has live radio, podcasts, video and more.
-But all that comes at a price.
+Articles are preloaded via AJAX.
+It's a much richer experience - but all that comes at a price.

 I recently read [this great article](https://infrequently.org/2018/09/the-developer-experience-bait-and-switch/) by Alex Russel, in which he compares Javascript to CO<sub>2</sub> - in the sense that too much of it can be harmful to the ecosystem.

 Javascript enables us to do amazing things and it can really enhance the user experience, if done right.
 But it always has a cost.
 It's [the most expensive way](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/) to accomplish a task, and it's also the most fragile.
 It's easy to forget that fact when we develop things on a highspeed broadband connection, on our state-of-the-art devices.

 That's why websites built for a storm do not rely on Javascript.
-The benefit simply does not outweigh the cost.
+The benefit simply does not outweigh the cost here.
+They rely on resilient HTML, because that's all that is really necessary.

-That NPR site is a very useful thing that serves its purpose, and it does so in the simplest, most efficient way possible.
+That NPR site is a very useful thing that serves a purpose, and it does so in the simplest, most efficient way possible.
 Personally, I'd love to see more distilled experiences like this on the web.

 ...
 "Well, this might work for a news site - but not every usecase is that simple.", I hear you say.